 I write about my mistakes because I’m in a unique position to do that, being a behavior nerd and training aficionado but not a pro trainer.
 I get lots of feedback from people saying that they learn a lot from those posts and enjoy them.
 I just want to add here, though, that while it’s human to be inconsistent, it is not great from the dog’s point of view.
 We should be honest, even forgiving about our own errors, but we don’t need to get too comfortable with them.
 Even if we don’t punish the dog for errors that we bring about ourselves, being inconsistent about what behaviors are being reinforced does bring behavioral extinction into the picture, which is known to be frustrating.

-So you can look for some future posts from me where I will perform some training problem solving, and one criterion of the challenge will be how to maintain my own changed behavior.
+So you can look for some future posts from me where I will perform some training problem solving, and one criterion of the challenge will be how to maintain my own behavior change.
 Because to change our dogs’ behavior, we have to change our own.
 That’s how it works, and it’s only fair.

 Which of these errors, if any, are familiar to you?